Legislation - making the settlement law

 The requirements of the Settlement Act and Deed begin on the settlement date, usually 40 working days after the Act passed into law.
 The redress package will then be passed to your PSGE and the historical claims will be settled.

-The claimant group, OTS and Parliament.
+The claimant group, Office of Treaty Settlements (OTS), and Parliament.

 During this part of the settlement process, anyone in the claimant group can: